floresthomas/floresthomas/README.md

 # 💫 About Me:
 I'm a full stack developer.
-I consider myself a person passionate about software development, eager to learn and with great ability to work in a team. <br>I’m currently learning NextJs 12 and 13, FireBase and Typescript<br>
+I consider myself a person passionate about software development, eager to learn and with great ability to work in a team. <br>I’m currently learning Firebase, Typescript and Nextjs<br>

 ## 🌐 Socials: